maxhbr/LDBcollector/md/O-UDA-1.0.md

     {
         "__impliedNames": [
             "O-UDA-1.0",
+            "Open Use of Data Agreement 1.0",
+            "scancode:o-uda-1.0",
             "Open Use of Data Agreement v1.0",
             "scancode://o-uda-1.0"
         ],
         "__impliedId": "O-UDA-1.0",
+        "__impliedAmbiguousNames": [
+            "Open Use of Data Agreement v1.0"
+        ],
+        "__impliedComments": [
+            [
+                "Metaeffekt Universe",
+                [
+                    "category: Open Use of Data Agreement"
+                ]
+            ]
+        ],
         "facts": {
             "LicenseName": {
                 "implications": {